Yaachaka/C_book_solutions/cknkCh12/cknkCh12Exrc/README.md

 <!-- START: Problem Statement -->

 Section 8.2 had a program fragment in which two nested `for` loops initialized the array `ident` for use as an identity matrix.
-Rewrite this code, using a single pointer to step through the array one element at a time, *Hint*: Since we won't be using `row` and `col` index variables, it won't be easy to tell where to store 1.
+Rewrite this code, using a single pointer to step through the array one element at a time. *Hint*: Since we won't be using `row` and `col` index variables, it won't be easy to tell where to store 1.
 Instead, we can use the fact that the first element of the array should be 1, the next `N` elements should be 0, the next element should be 1, and so forth.
 Use a variable to keep track of how many consecutive 0s have been stored; when the count reaches `N`, it's time to store 1.

 <!-- END: Problem Statement -->